AP source: Correa reaches $200M, 6-year deal with Twins

 Carlos Correa reversed course for a second time, agreeing Tuesday to a $200 million, six-year contract that keeps him with the Minnesota Twins after failing to complete deals with the New York Mets and San Francisco Giants, a person familiar with the negotiations told The Associated Press.

-The deal for the All-Star shortstop could be worth $270 million over 10 seasons if Correa remains healthy.
-The agreement is subject to a successful physical, the person said, speaking to the AP on condition of anonymity because the agreement was not announced.
+The agreement for the All-Star shortstop could be worth $270 million over 10 seasons if Correa remains healthy.
+The contract is subject to a successful physical, the person said, speaking to the AP on condition of anonymity because the agreement was not announced.
+Correa was in the Minneapolis area on Tuesday for the physical, the person said.